gregmsanderson/fly-live-beats/docs/6-aws-create-an-image.md

 Now the image is ready to be deployed.

-We now need to [decide which compute service](/docs/7-aws-which-compute-service.md) to use.
+We now need to [decide which AWS compute service](/docs/7-aws-which-compute-service.md) to use.